yatesco/seafile-docs/config/seahub_settings_py.md

 # NOTE: since version 4.0.2
 ENABLE_THUMBNAIL = True

-# Enable or disable thumbnail for video
+# Enable or disable thumbnail for video. ffmpeg and moviepy should be installed first.
+# For details, please refer to https://manual.seafile.com/deploy/using_sqlite.html
 # NOTE: since version 6.1
 ENABLE_VIDEO_THUMBNAIL = False